gojp/goreportcard/README.md

 Now run:

 ```
-make start
+GRC_DATABASE_PATH=./db make start
 ```

 and you should see

 ```
-Running on 127.0.0.1:8000...
+Running on :8000...
 ```

-Navigate to that URL and you should see the Go Report Card front page.
+Navigate to `localhost:8000` and you should see the Go Report Card front page.

 ### Command Line Interface